Beneficiaries of the 2019 Fair

-In 2018 the Committee of the Sherborne Castle Country Fair are very pleased to be helping the following charities and organisations:
+In 2019 the Committee of the Sherborne Castle Country Fair are very pleased to help the following charities and organisations:

 Dorset Youth Associationwebsite